SolaceDev/maas-docs-online/docs/group_howto/ght_capacity_increase.rst

 Requesting a Service Limit Increase from PubSub+ Cloud Console
 ---------------------------------------------------------------

 1. Login into `Solace Cloud <https://console.solace.cloud/login>`_

 2. Click Account on the top menu, and the Service Limits tab under Account Details

-3. On the service limit table, you can click on "Request Service Increase" for each plan of interest.
+3. On the service limit table, you can click on "Request Service Increase" for each service type of interest.

 .. image:: ../img/ght_nav_manage_service_limits.png
 :target: https://console.solace.cloud/account-details/service-limits